originphp/website/source/docs/queue-legacy.md

 extends: _layouts.documentation
 section: content
 ---

+> This is the documentation for old version of Queue.
+See [here](/docs/queue) for the new documentation.

 # Queue for Background Jobs

 The queue system is for handling background jobs, such as sending emails, carrying out database maintenance and so on.
 The back-end for queue system is MySQL, and you can use your current database or separate server.